vinimannes/Python/README.md

 Hello everyone!

-Here you can find all codes that I'm writing while I'm practicing my studies.
+Here you can find codes (old and new) that I'm writing while I'm practicing my studies.

 Thank you!